Register Online Before it is Too Late!

-Mark your calendar for Saturday, January 28th, as we continue our group runs program leading up to the 2017 CHKM!
+Mark your calendar for Saturday, March 4th, as we continue our group runs program leading up to the 2017 CHKM!
 Thanks to a sponsorship by Eddie’s Health Shoppe, Knoxville Performance Lab, and ZenEvo Chocolate, there is no cost to attend!
-Our next meeting will be January 28th at 8 am at New Balance Knoxville.
-Be sure and join us on January 21st for the Calhoun’s 10 Miler in Oak Ridge!
-For more information including mileage option and future meeting locations, click here.
+Our next meeting will be March 4th at 8 am at Runners Market.
+For more information including mileage options and future meeting locations, click here.
 And don’t forget to join KTC for the Whitestone 30K and 3 Person Relay on Sunday, February 26th!

 2017 Training Shirts are Now Available!

 Hot off the presses!
 Our 2017 training shirts are now available in our online store.
 Let folks know that you are Rocky Top Bound as you train towards the 2017 event!
 These great shirts are available in men’s and women’s sizes, as well as short sleeve and long sleeve.
 Get yours here today!

 Regal Entertainment Group to Sponsor the 2017 Fittest School Challenge!

 Thanks to a sponsorship by Regal Entertainment Group, we are proud to award $4,000 to area schools through our 2017 Fittest School Challenge.